evoldoers/biomake/README.md

 - It checks whether there is a _theoretical path_ to all the dependencies.
 A theoretical path to a dependency `D` exists if either of the following is true:
     - There is a rule that could be used to build `D`, the target goal for that rule is satisfied, and there is a theoretical path to all the dependencies of that rule;
     - File `D` already exists, and the only applicable rules to rebuild `D`, if any exist at all, are wildcard (pattern) rules; that is, there are no rules that _explicitly and uniquely_ rebuild `D`.
-- It attempts to build all the dependencies.
+- It attempts to build all the dependencies
 - It tests whether the Prolog _deps goal_ (if there is one) is satisfied
 - It tests whether the target is stale.
 Details depend on the various options:
     - Command-line options for marking targets as stale or new (`-W`, `-B`, `-o`) can override any of the following behavior